Beamstrahlung monitoring at SuperKEKB upgrade 2023: Future developments

 \section{Future developments}

 Using cameras instead of PMTs opens new possibilities for the LABM development.
 The optical box may be miniaturized and moved next to the beamline, in which case we greatly reduce number of mirrors in the telescopes.
-It makes the device adjustment easier, number of reflections and false spots smaller and the signal larger.
+It makes the device adjustment easier, number of reflections and false spots smaller and the signal brighter.
 A possible disadvantage of this change is the radiation level the device will have to cope with.
 However our estimations show that the cameras should be able to survive it for at least several years.

-With a minimal exposition of the cameras of order of 10~ms, we can measure very fast beam changes, though we may be limited by the amount of light and the sensor sensitivity.
+With a minimal exposure time of the cameras of order of $10\,\mathrm{\mu s}$, we can measure very fast beam changes, though we may be limited by the amount of light and the sensor sensitivity.

 Another issue is how we get the desirable results from the beamstrahlung observation.
 At the moment LABM relies on the external measurements from the accelerator group and Belle~II detector for the training of the NNs.
 Another direction of the device development is to make completely independent measurements of the beam parameters by using beamstrahlung simulation.
 To realize this idea we communicate with two groups working on beam simulation packages, SAD~\cite{sad} and Xsuite~\cite{xsuite}.
 At the moment none of them provides complete photon simulation but both may add it in the future.